15 DIY Home Improvement Projects That Won’t Break the Bank

 11. Build Your Own Bookshelves

-Building your own bookshelves can be a rewarding and cost-effective project if you have a collection of books or want to display decorative items.
+Building your own bookshelves can be a rewarding and cost-effective project if you have a book collection or want to display decorative items.

 Endless DIY bookshelf ideas are available online, from simple wall-mounted shelves to intricate ladder designs.
 Choose a design that matches your skill level and available space.
 Use reclaimed wood for a rustic, eco-friendly look, or paint the shelves to complement your decor.